Introduction: Scope, Audience, and Why Material Participation Matters

 - Before depreciation recapture kicks in, execute a 1031 exchange.

 - Roll the gain into a new property with equal or greater value in depreciable components.
+Taxpayers must apply at-risk rules before passive activity rules when determining allowable losses from an activity.

 Repeat the process over time.
 Upon your death, your heirs receive a stepped-up basis—erasing the deferred gains entirely.
-That’s how wealthy families compound tax-efficient generational wealth.
+That’s how wealthy families compound tax-efficient generational wealth

 Common Pitfalls to Avoid